Fox's Book of Martyrs

 the Danes, that the soldiers dragged him out of the camp and beat him

 unmercifully.
-One of the soldiers, who had been converted by him, knowing that
+One of the soldiers, who had been converted

-his pains would be lingering, as his death was determined on, actuated by a
+by him, knowing that his pains would be lingering, as his death was determined

-kind of barbarous compassion, cut off his head, and thus put the finishing
+on, actuated by a kind of barbarous compassion, cut off his head, and thus put

-very spot where the church at Greenwich, which is dedicated to him, now stands.
+happened on the very spot where the church at Greenwich, which is dedicated to him, now stands.
+After his death his body was thrown into the Thames, but being

-day, it was buried in the cathedral of St. Paul's by the bishops of London and
+cathedral of St. Paul's by the bishops of London and Lincoln; from whence it

-Lincoln; from whence it was, in 1023, removed to Canterbury by Ethelmoth, the archbishop of that province.
+was, in 1023, removed to Canterbury by Ethelmoth, the archbishop of that

 Gerard,

-a Venetian, devoted himself to the service of God from his tender years: entered into a religious house for some time, and then
+a Venetian, devoted himself to the service of God from his tender years: entered into a religious house for some

-Ouvo and
+Ouvo

-Peter, successors of Stephen, being deposed, Andrew, son of Ladislaus,
+and Peter, successors of Stephen, being deposed,

-cousin-german to Stephen, had then a tender of the crown made him upon
+Andrew, son of Ladislaus, cousin-german to Stephen, had then a tender of the

-condition that he would employ his authority in extirpating the Christian
+crown made him upon condition that he would employ his authority in extirpating

-Gerard being informed of his impious bargain, thought it his duty to
+proposal, but Gerard being informed of his impious

-remonstrate against the enormity of Andrew's crime, and persuade him to
+bargain, thought it his duty to remonstrate against the enormity of Andrew's

-withdraw his promise.
-In this view he undertook to go to that prince, attended
+crime, and persuade him to withdraw his promise.
+In this view he undertook to

-by three prelates, full of like zeal for religion.
-The new king was at Alba
+go to that prince, attended by three prelates, full of like zeal for religion.

-Regalis, but, as the four bishops were going to cross the Danube, they were
+The new king was at Alba Regalis, but, as the four bishops were going to cross

-stopped by a party of soldiers posted there.
-They bore an attack of a shower of
+posted there.
+They bore an attack of a shower of stones patiently, when the

-stones patiently, when the soldiers beat them unmercifully, and at length despatched them with lances.
-Their martyrdoms happened in
+soldiers beat them unmercifully, and at length despatched them with lances.

-the year 1045.
+Their martyrdoms happened in the year 1045.

 Stanislaus,

-bishop of Cracow, was descended from an illustrious Polish family.
-The piety of
+bishop of Cracow, was descended from an illustrious

-his parents was equal to their opulence, and the latter they rendered
+Polish family.
+The piety of his parents was equal to their opulence, and the

-for some time undetermined whether he should embrace a monastic life, or engage among the secular clergy.
-He was at length
+undetermined whether he should embrace a monastic life, or

-persuaded to the latter by Lambert Zula, bishop of Cracow, who gave him holy
+Lambert Zula, bishop of Cracow, who gave him holy orders, and made him a canon

-orders, and made him a canon of his cathedral.
-Lambert died on November 25,
+of his cathedral.
+Lambert died on November 25, 1071, when all concerned in the

-and he succeeded to the prelacy.
+choice of a successor declared for Stanislaus, and he succeeded to the prelacy.

 Bolislaus,

-the second king of Poland, had, by nature, many good qualities, but giving away
+the second king of Poland, had, by nature, many good

-to his passions, he ran into many enormities, and at length had the appellation
+qualities, but giving away to his passions, he ran into many

-of Cruel bestowed upon him.
-Stanislaus alone had the courage to tell him of his
+Stanislaus alone had the courage to tell him of his faults, when, taking a

-faults, when, taking a private opportunity, he freely displayed to him the
+private opportunity, he freely displayed to him the enormities of his crimes.

-enormities of his crimes.
 The king, greatly exasperated at his repeated

 freedoms, at length determined, at any rate, to get the better of a prelate who